bilal-fazlani/commanddotnet/docs/features.md

     - [x] TypeConverter

 - [x] Custom Type Descriptors
-> Customize parsing and the type name shown in help and
+> Customize how strings are converted to types and the type names displayed in help

 - [x] Define allowed values by type
 > Allowed values are shown in help and typo suggestions